jbisanz/qiime2R/README.md

 ### To do
 Include a function for visualizing and/or summarizing providence in an intelligble format.

+### Known issues
+The artifact metadata import may fail on windows PCs due to an issue parsing `.yaml` manifests.

 ### Example usage

 This example is using data derived from the [moving pictures tutorial](https://docs.qiime2.org/2018.4/tutorials/moving-pictures/).